supernovus/PSpec/README.txt

 The tests in the 't' folder on the other hand are used to test PSpec itself and should pass.
 If they don't, there is a problem.

-~ Caveats ~

-This currently does not work with the 'ng' branch of Rakudo, which as of February 12th, 2010, is the new 'master' branch.

-Until the new branch is back up to the functionality of the old one, the recommended release of Rakudo to use with PSpec is #25, the release from January 2010.

-I will be testing the new Rakudo master branch as it's development continues and will be helping to get it to run PSpec again.

-I will remove this section when that glorious day happens.

 ~ Documentation ~

 This README file is it for now.